T3kton/t3kton.github.io/_sources/contractor/TryIt.txt

 now to set the ip address of the vcenter/esx host.
-This ip will be used by subcontractor to manipluate vms, and will need to be routeable from the contractor vm, this assumes that address is in the address space of the contractor vm, specifically the network that setupWizzard created, change `< offset >` to the offset of the host's ip in that network.
-If the ip address of the host is 192.168.0.52 the setupWizzard assumed you were in a /24 so the offset is `52`, replace structure id with the id from the structure creation step::
+This ip will be used by subcontractor to manipluate vms, and will need to be routeable from the contractor vm, this assumes that address is in the address space of the contractor vm, specifically the network that setupWizard created, change `< offset >` to the offset of the host's ip in that network.
+If the ip address of the host is 192.168.0.52 the setupWizard assumed you were in a /24 so the offset is `52`, replace structure id with the id from the structure creation step::